pyta-uoft/website/index.md

 ### W0631: Undefined loop variable {#W0631}

-This error occurs when a loop variable is possibly used outside the loop that is undefined.
+This error occurs when a loop variable is used outside the `for` loop where it was defined.

 ~~~~ {include="W0631_undefined_loop_variable"}
 ~~~~